Gaia-G/SPeDaC-corpora/README.md

 The annotations are sentence-level and in WebAnno TSV v3.3 format.

-The resource has been evaluated in: Author, 1, Author, 2, Author, 3, [...]: Is Your Model Sensitive?
-SPeDaC: A New Benchmark for Detecting and Classifying Sensitive Personal Data, TACL, submitted
+The resource has been evaluated in: Gaia Gambarelli, Aldo Gangemi, Rocco Tripodi: Is Your Model Sensitive?
+SPeDaC: A New Benchmark for Detecting and Classifying Sensitive Personal Data, ArXiv

 Please, use the reference above to cite the work.